farhiongit/datetime/README.md

 -------------------

 Instants in time can be at will represented either in UTC or local time zone.
-This library handles UTC and local time zone, since POSIX can not manage any time zone without modifying environment variable (TZ).
+This library only handles UTC and local time zone, since POSIX can not manage any time zone without modifying environment variable (TZ).

 Functions tm_toutcrepresentation() and tm_tolocalrepresentation() allow to switch from one representation to the other.
 Functions tm_isutcrepresentation(), tm_islocalrepresentation() and tm_getrepresentation() permit to know the current representation of an instant in time.

-These functions **do not affect** the instant in time but only the way it is yield.
+These functions **do not affect** the instant in time but only the way it is yielded.
 One could think of it as the unit with which the instant is expressed.

 Daylight saving time
 --------------------